 Preheat the air fryer to 160°C (320°F) and set the timer for 20 minutes.
 Grease and line a suitable baking tin with nonstick baking paper.
 I use a 20cm (8") square tin in my air fryer, but you may need to use a different size tin.
+You can also use a firm sided silicone tin, provided it fits inside your air fryer (please note silicone does not conduct heat in quite the same way as metal, so the flapjacks may take a few minutes longer to cook).

 In a large saucepan, melt the butter, sugars and golden syrup together on a low heat, mixing with a wooden spoon to prevent it from sticking to the bottom of the pan.
+Do not allow the mixture to boil.
+Boiling can dissolve and cook the sugars too much, producing hard flapjacks once cooled.

-225 g Butter, 100 g Demerara Sugar, 100 g Light Brown Sugar, 5 tablespoon Golden Syrup
+225 g Butter, 100 g Demerara Sugar, 100 g Light Brown Sugar, 5 tbsp Golden Syrup

-360 g Oats, 1 teaspoon Vanilla Extract
+360 g Oats, 1 tsp Vanilla Extract

 Allow the flapjack to cool in the tin for at least 2 hours (preferably overnight), before cutting them into squares with a sharp knife.